vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## Testing the Client and Server

-The first thing we want to is test whether authenticated connections are truely secure by ensuring proper rejection of a un-authenticated setup.
+The first thing we want to is test whether authenticated connections are acting secure by ensuring proper rejection of an un-authenticated setup.
 This listing, we will look at the options chosen in this test case:

 ```kotlin
 @SpringBootTest         // 1